-We estimate that our net proceeds from the sale of the shares of common stock we are offering will be approximately \$ million (approximately \$ million if the underwriters exercise their over-allotment option in full) after deducting estimated offering expenses, underwriting discounts and commissions.
-For purposes of this calculation we have assumed a public offering price of \$ per share.
-In February 2006 we intend to use at least \$75 million and up to \$100 million of the net proceeds of the offering to redeem a portion of our 7.75% senior subordinated notes due February 2008.
-We expect to use the remaining net proceeds from this offering for working capital, possible acquisitions of assets and businesses, organic growth and other general corporate purposes.
-Although we regularly evaluate potential acquisition opportunities, we currently have no definitive agreements to make any acquisitions.
+We estimate that our net proceeds from the sale of the 12,500,000 shares of common stock we are offering will be approximately \$135.8 million, based on the offering price of \$11.50 per share (approximately \$156.4 million if the underwriters exercise their over-allotment option in full) after deducting estimated offering expenses, underwriting discounts and commissions.
+In March 2006 we intend to use at least \$75 million and up to \$100 million of the net proceeds of the offering to redeem a portion of our 7.75% senior subordinated notes due February 2008.
+We expect to use the remaining net proceeds for the \$18.5 million cash portion of the DSSI Acquisition, working capital, other possible acquisitions of assets and businesses, organic growth and other general corporate purposes.
+Although we regularly evaluate potential acquisition opportunities, we currently have no definitive agreements to make any other acquisitions.
+See "Recent Developments."
 Our management has broad discretion over the allocation of the net proceeds from this offering, see "Risk Factors- Our management has broad discretion over the use of proceeds from this offering and may use the proceeds in ways that may be dilutive."